 Before any operation is carried out with a Modelica model [e.g., simulation or linearization], initialization takes place to assign consistent values for all variables present in the model.
 During this phase, also the derivatives, der(..), and the pre-variables, pre(..), are interpreted as unknown algebraic variables.
 The initialization uses all equations and algorithms that are utilized in the intended operation [such as simulation or linearization].
 The equations of a when-clause are active during initialization, if and only if they are explicitly enabled with the "initial()" operator.
 In this case, the when-clause equations remain active during the whole initialization phase.
-[If a when-clause equation v = expr; is not active during the initialization phase, the equation v = expr; is not active during the initialization phase, the equation v = expr; is not active during rule of when-clause equations].
+[If a when-clause equation v = expr; is not active during the initialization phase, the equation v = pre(v) is added for initialization.
+This follows from the mapping rule of when-clause equations].